Frequently Asked Questions for Prospective Students and New Applicants

 - The total costs for your graduate studies can vary depending on the number of credits you will be taking and your living expenses.
 The Graduate School's web site lists tuition and fee rates. (based on the Student Funding Survey published by Graduate School).

 - Financial paper work will need to be submitted.
 Please see the International Student Financial Statement here.
 Complete the form as required, attach the necessary documentation supporting proof of the funds.
 The completed form and bank documents should be uploaded to your credentials vault.
 This needs to be complete before ISSS can begin processing an I-20.
+When we have appropriate mailing information and satisfactory financial documentation on file, DHL can deliver the documents between 3-5 days.

 - The RA/TA positions cover full tuition (including fees - I believe) and pay a stipend (i.e., salary); you are also covered by medical insurance.
 Housing costs are not covered and you would need to pay those yourself.
 Unfortunately, TA/GA/RPA positions that include a tuition scholarship do NOT cover fees.
 It only covers the actual cost of tuition.